-On March 30, 2016 the company filed National Instrument 43-101 Technical Report on the Maniitsog property.
+On March 30, 2016 the company filed National Instrument 43-101 Technical Report on the Maniitsoq property.

-On April 11, 2016, the company reported the results of QEMSCAN mineralogical analyses from drill core indicating high nickel recovery from Maniitsoq mineralization.
+On April 11, 2016, the company reported the results of QEMSCAN mineralogical analyses from drill core indicating the potential for high nickel recoveries from Maniitsoq mineralization.